juju-solutions/bundle-apache-ingest-kafka/README.md

     watch -n 0.5 juju status --format=tabular

-The charm for each core component (namenode, resourcemanager) also each provide a `smoke-test` action that can be used to verify that each component is functioning as expected.
+The charm for each core component (namenode, resourcemanager, kafka) also each provide a `smoke-test` action that can be used to verify that each component is functioning as expected.
 You can run them all and then watch the action status list:

     juju action do namenode/0 smoke-test
     juju action do resourcemanager/0 smoke-test
+    juju action do kafka/0 smoke-test
     watch -n 0.5 juju action status

 Eventually, all of the actions should settle to `status: completed`.
 If